mandpd/automation/tools-install.md

 ### Node-RED

-Once nodejs is installed, follow the installation instructions [here](https://nodered.org/docs/getting-started/installation) (follow the text from the top of the page until Install via SNAP).
+Once nodejs is installed, follow the installation instructions [here](https://nodered.org/docs/getting-started/installation) (follow the text from the top of the page until 'Install via SNAP').
 Once the installation completes, follow [these instructions](https://nodered.org/docs/getting-started/running) to run node-RED.
 Node-RED uses the browser as the main GUI, so once it is running open a browser and point it to [http://localhost:1880](http://localhost:1880) .

 ## Exploring the Tools

 ### Visual Studio Code

 This [tutorial](https://code.visualstudio.com/docs/python/python-tutorial) describes writing an 'Hello World!' python script in Visual Studio Code.
 This is also a good test that everything is configured correctly.

 ### Node-RED